 - Support for real-time and batch data processing

-Seamless integration with multiple data sources is essential for an effective DWaaS platform.
+Effective integration with multiple data sources is essential for a strong DWaaS platform.
 It should simplify data ingestion, transformation, and connectivity with third-party applications.

 - Built-in connectors for databases, SaaS apps, and cloud storage